ampproject/amphtml/extensions/amp-mega-menu/amp-mega-menu.md

 </table>

 ## Overview
 `<amp-mega-menu>` provides a way to organize and display large collections of navigational content at the top of an AMP page.
-The component is intended primarily for desktop and tablet use cases.
+The component is intended primarily for desktop and tablet use cases, and it can be used jointly with `<amp-sidebar>` to create a responsive menu.

 ## Behavior